-Preliminary use assessments for 2026 indicate that quantities of GHGs and atmospheric contaminants generated by traffic could increase by approximately 20%.
-As mentioned above, for a clearer picture of the situation, more accurate modelling taking into account a number of variables that are not yet known (configuration, speed, impact of Highway 30, modal shift, improvements in vehicle performance) will need to be conducted once preliminary engineering is sufficiently advanced.
+Preliminary use assessments for 2026 indicate that traffic volumes could vary from -10% to 25% with the new bridge (7% without it) during rush hour.
+As shown in figures 85 and 86, preliminary data indicates that at speeds similar to those of 2012, GHG emissions in 2026 could vary from 10% to 25% in comparison with 2012 emissions, while a slight increase in speed could cause emissions to vary from -10% to 10%, compared with 2012 emissions.
+As mentioned above, for a more precise picture of the situation, more accurate modelling taking into account a number of variables that are not yet known (configuration, speed, impact of Highway 30, modal shift, improvements in vehicle performance) will need to be conducted once preliminary engineering is sufficiently advanced.